ShinySaana/pokemon-showdown-docker/src/config-helper/README.md

 Generates Pokemon Showdown configuration files using templates in `./templates` and values in `../config.yml`.

-**Each configuration file generated is starting point; review the generated config carefully.**
+**Each configuration file generated is a starting point; review the generated config carefully.**

 ---